Do Lower-Cost College Options Pay Off?

 This past fall, projected figures predicted that approximately 3.7 million students between the ages of 18 and 19—along with 7.9 million over the age of 25—would venture off to college†, a time-honored route to the American dream.
 And it’s often true that more education pays off.

-In terms of lifetime median yearly salaries, a bachelor’s degree is worth almost twice as much as a high-school diploma—$62,000 versus $36,000—and about a quarter more than an associate degree at $47,000‡.
+In terms of lifetime median yearly salaries, a bachelor’s degree is worth almost twice as much as a high-school diploma—$62,000 versus $36,000—and about a quarter more than an associate's degree at $47,000‡.

 But alternative routes to higher education can also lead to a good life at a lesser cost.
-A recent study found that 28% of people with associate degrees and many workers with one-year certificates earn more than the average BA holder§.
+A recent study found that 28% of people with associate's degrees and many workers with one-year certificates earn more than the average bachelor's degree holder§.
 And the explosion of online learning has created higher education opportunities for those who don’t have the resources to spend four years in traditional college or university classrooms.